bjeromeb/tokk-platform/docs/migration/DATABASE_MIGRATION.md

 # Database Migration Guide

-This guide outlines the steps to migrate data when performing an update of Tokk Fitness Chat which contains an Aurora cluster replacement.
+This guide outlines the steps to migrate data when performing an update of Tokk AI Platform which contains an Aurora cluster replacement.
 The following procedure ensures a smooth transition while minimizing downtime and data loss.

 ## Overview